11 ways to perfect your internal communications plan

-The goal of creating a strong organisation, with a unified workforce, engaged in a common mission can only be achieved when a quality two-way internal communications plan is executed.
+Creating a strong organization, with a unified workforce that is engaged in a common mission, can only be achieved with a quality two-way internal communications plan.

-Perfecting it, so that your internal communications is efficient and honed, using all available avenues of communication, has many benefits for employees, who will feel empowered and included.
+Perfecting your internal communications plan to ensure it is efficient and honed, using all available avenues of communication, has many benefits for employees and the organization as a whole.

-People are more likely to be passionate, proactive and contribute to their jobs if they understand where their work fits within the guiding mission.
-To feel that their contribution is valued and true dialogue on the problems facing the organisation is encouraged as to inspire greater engagement.
-This in turn drives down attrition rates and makes for happier, engaged employees, and if happy employees are more productive, as the University of Warwick’s ‘Happiness and Productivity’ experiment seems to show, then good internal communications can increase productivity.
+People are more likely to be passionate, proactive, and contribute to their jobs if they understand where their work fits within the guiding mission, and understand the purpose of their work.
+When staff feel that their contribution is valued and that they are a part of a true dialogue on the problems facing the organization, it inspires greater engagement.

-So what can help you perfect your plan?
+So, what can you do to perfect your plan?

 Is internal communication happening at all?
 If so, how effective is it?

-For the new internal communication plan to be adopted and implemented with energy and commitment, it is important that key stakeholders are consulted.
+For a new internal communication plan to be adopted and implemented with energy and commitment, it is important that key stakeholders are consulted.
 This includes employees themselves.

-Once research has been conducted, the planning stage is vital; that is, taking raw, basic data and using it to inform a new plan that achieves the identified internal communications aims.
+Once you’ve done your research, it’s time to create a clear plan.
+This means taking your raw data and using it to inform a new plan that achieves clearly identified internal communications aims.

-Along with the normal planning of timelines, deadlines, responsibilities and setting of actionable objectives, all members of the planning team need to have agreed outcomes clear in their minds.
+Along with the normal planning of timelines, deadlines, responsibilities, and setting of actionable objectives, all members of the planning team need to have agreed on clear outcomes.

-The internal communication plan needs a way to define, in measurable objectives:
+The internal communication plan needs to define, in measurable objectives:

 - What will your plan achieve?